Haru-K-Park/haru-k-park.github.io/_posts/collectposts/2021-08-20-gap-labelling-theorem.md

 {:toc}
 </details>

-Suppose that there is a gap on some Hamiltonian.
+&ensp;Suppose that there is a gap on some Hamiltonian.
 Naturally, this gap separates the states with their eigenenergies below and above the gap, and thus we can correlate the gap by the projection operator $p$:

 $$
 p=p^*=p^2.